-The oceanic nature of the story world is echoed in the camera movement as the pilot episode opens.
+The oceanic nature of the setting is echoed in the camera movement as the pilot episode opens.
 The very first shot is of a choppy ocean.
 Next we have a camera ‘swimming’ around the neighbourhood, zooming in on various houses, panning across rooms, as if all of this town is underground and we’re seeing it as a fish.
 The oceanic colour scheme is even used in Danny’s mother’s room, which is painted out in an oceanic theme.
 This colour blue is seen again in the grandmother’s shirt, in Danny’s lunchbox (which he is not there to collect.)

 The fish movement camera is used again as Danny’s father walks along the main street.
 He’s talking about mundane things with friends and acquaintances, but the music tells us something terrible has happened.
 Who is following him?
 (Us.)
 Much use is made of juxtaposition, as his exchanges are cheerful and they’re talking about everyday things.
 We see a poster for the Broadchurch Fair, presumably a weekly, light, fun-filled event.

 is clearly established in the first episode.

 Ellie Miller comes back from holiday giving out souvenirs when she is called into her boss’s office and told she hasn’t got ‘the job’.
 She wants a promotion from detective sergeant to detective inspector.
 The job has gone to a man.
 Ellie wants recognition and respect and career advancement.
 We know this from the very first scene.
 Compared to solving your first murder mystery, this is a fairly low-level goal, as initial desires should be.
-Psychological weakness: We get the sense that while Ellie may be ready for promotion in her small town, she is not sufficiently in control of her own emotions to do a good job.
+Psychological shortcoming: We get the sense that while Ellie may be ready for promotion in her small town, she is not sufficiently in control of her own emotions to do a good job.
 She needs to be paired with her opposite in order to learn.
 Ellie wishes to be called Ellie rather than Miller — a symbolic difference in how each detective approaches the job.
 Ellie can’t work without putting her personality into it.
 Ellie is a motherly figure, asking for ‘all the gossip’, giving out presents like stuffed toys and lipgloss.

 Alec Hardy — Hardy’s reasons for relocation are kept from us for now, but we know that he has been shifted from the Met to avoid the consequences of some kind of scandal to do with a previous, high-profile murder case.
-Moral weakness: Hardy has no people skills whatsoever, bossing people around to get the job done.
+Moral shortcoming: Hardy has no people skills whatsoever, bossing people around to get the job done.
 But the audience will forgive him for this, as he is very good at his job and cares deeply about finding the truth.
 No doubt Hardy and Miller will each learn from the other.
-Alec Hardy will be a fake-opponent, and we can see that from the beginning because his skills and weaknesses line up so nicely with those of Ellie.
+Alec Hardy will be a fake-opponent, and we can see that from the beginning because his skills and shortcomings line up so nicely with those of Ellie.

 Beth Latimer — the murdered boy’s mother.
 We see her in her natural environment, getting her family off to school for the day — she wants her daughter to attend a school event even though the daughter is trying to pull a sickie.
 Then her desire changes suddenly when she is told her son hasn’t turned up at school (he was supposed to be spending the night somewhere else) and she is hellbent on finding out where he is.
 Then she is hellbent on finding out whose is the dead body on the beach.
 In follow-up episodes we can predict that she will be equally hell bent on finding out the truth.
 Beth is a bit of a ‘rule breaker’, jumping over the boundary police line in a panic over her son.
 (If a character can’t do that then, when?)
 The audience wants to see her do just that.

 Olly Stevens is introduced in his work office — he is a young journalist who has just been turned down from the last of the big newspapers and now he’s stuck here in this tiny town working on non-event stories.
 Olly wants excitement, and he needs to prove himself somehow to get his foot in the door of a major paper.
-Moral weakness: He needs to start respecting other people’s privacy.
+Moral shortcoming: He needs to start respecting other people’s privacy.
 He leaks the name of the murdered boy to the press even though his police officer aunt has told him not to.

-Ally/Allies — Ellie’s main ally is a fake opponent, the new guy from the Met.
+Ellie’s main ally is a fake opponent, the new guy from the Met.
 Her husband is her emotional support.
 She is friends with people on the staff, though her boss has things she is not telling her, as evidenced by a secret conversation with Hardy while they eat ice cream on the pier.

-Opponent — We don’t yet know who the main opponent is, but it looks like it’s going to be a web of people, including her own son, who deletes files from his C-drive as soon as his mother tells him his friend has been found dead.
+We don’t yet know who the main opponent is, but it looks like it’s going to be a web of people, including her own son, who deletes files from his C-drive as soon as his mother tells him his friend has been found dead.
 In the village we’ve also briefly met a creepy newsagent and a middle-aged misanthrope who is always lurking off to the side.

-Mystery — Ellie must first uncover her opponents THEN defeat them.
+Ellie must first uncover her opponents THEN defeat them.
 As far as she’s concerned, the whole town is on her side.
 In the detective genre there must be a mystery to compensate for the missing opponent because these stories deliberately withhold the opponent until the end.
 So we need something to replace it: the mystery of who murdered the boy.
 In a different genre, this would be when the opponent is introduced.

 We have the strong sense that Ellie is not yet aware of the extent of hidden allegiances and deceptions going on in this town (helped with the symbolism of the sea).
 Her son may fit into this category, even if he’s too young and naive to be deliberately oppositional.
 Ellie’s boss may be a fake ally — in this genre the boss often ends up making things difficult for the spunky underling.
 Since fake-ally opponents are usually revealed after the main opponent (or mystery) has been revealed, we’re likely to find out what the allegiances and alliances really are in the next few episodes.

-Reveals — Reveals are things the hero learns as the story progresses, and each reveal is supposed to be more significant than the last.
+Reveals are things the hero learns as the story progresses, and each reveal is supposed to be more significant than the last.
 Since this is a TV series there will be significant reveals much later on, but there will be minor reveals right the way through.
 Ellie’s first reveal: She hasn’t got the job of DI.
 But the guy from the Met who botched that other murder did get it, and she’s going to have to work with him.
 This is great, because the best reveals are about the main character’s opponent.
 Ellie’s second reveal: That the death of the boy is suspicious.
 Ellie’s decision: Her decision to solve the murder with her new boss will help her to gain the respect she craves, which means her new desire is a ‘bend’ of the original desire rather than a completely new one, which is perfect.
 (A river changing course.)

 The new DI speaks clearly to the family and to the camera — he promises to find the killer.
 Ellie is along for the ride with him.
 There are bound to be problems along the way, with the audience wondering how these two can possibly solve such a difficult mystery.
 They’ll have to change strategy several times along the way.

 we already see the son hiding information that may be helpful to Ellie.
 But we don’t yet know what else is going on behind the scenes.